dlemstra/Magick.NET/docs/Initialization.md

 }
 ```

 The method will return the temporary directory where the xml files were written to.
-You can control this location with extra an overload that allows you to specify the location.
+This location can be controlled with extra an overload that allows you to specify the location.

 ```C#
     ConfigurationFiles configFiles = ConfigurationFiles.Default;